 Historically, the tanker markets have been volatile as a result of the many conditions and factors that can affect the price and the supply of, and demand for, tanker capacity.
 Changes in demand for transportation of oil over longer distances and in the supply of tankers to carry that oil may materially affect our revenues, profitability and cash flows.

-A decline in oil prices may adversely affect our growth prospects and results of operations.
+Low oil prices or a further decline in oil prices may adversely affect our growth prospects and results of operations.